-- (a) The purpose of employee performance evaluations is to acknowledge and support the effective delivery of educational and related services for students and their communities.
+(a) The purpose of employee performance evaluations is to acknowledge and support the effective delivery of educational and related services for students and their communities.
 All employees shall receive regular performance evaluations.
 Such performance evaluations shall be in writing and are to be signed by both the employee and supervisor.
-Evaluations may be grieved. - (b) At the beginning of each annual work year and no later than September 30 each year, employees and supervisors together will develop a professional growth plan which sets out the way in which personal, organizational and community goals as set by the Board will be achieved and ways in which the employee will contribute to the achievement of these goals.

-(c) All employees shall receive regular performance evaluations.
-Employee performance evaluations will include an evaluation of the extent to which their professional growth plan has been achieved.
-Such performance evaluations shall be in writing and are to be signed by both the employee and supervisor.
 Evaluations may be grieved.

+(b) At the beginning of each annual work year and no later than September 30 each year, employees and supervisors together will develop a professional growth plan which sets out the goals and objectives for the professional growth and development of the individual employee and take into consideration the organizational and community goals of the Board.

+(c) Employee performance evaluations will include an evaluation of the extent to which their professional growth plan has been achieved, as well as the extent to which they have demonstrated a commitment to the community engagement and extracurricular goals of the Board.